dojot/dojot-training/README.md

 To do the tasks, you will need:

-- A machine with Ubuntu 18.04 with at least 4GB RAM
+- A machine with Ubuntu 18.04 or 20.04 with at least 4GB RAM

 - User with sudo permissions